 A team of international scientists has developed an ultra-thin health monitoring device.
-The device looks like a tattoo and needs to stick to the skin similar to patch.
-This tattoo-like skin health monitor is capable of controlling skin temperature, UV exposure, heart rate, changes in skin color and blood oxygen level.
+The device looks like a tattoo and needs to stick to the skin, similar to a patch.
+This tattoo-like skin health monitor is capable of controlling skin temperature, UV exposure, heart rate, changes in skin color, and blood oxygen level.

-Since from few years.
-Similar kind of wearable device become popular.
+A few years ago, a similar wearable device has become popular.
 This is because people are getting more conscious about their health.
 Other similar devices are worn as bracelets.
-Those works with battery, but time wise their lifespan decreases because of their battery performance.
+Those work with batteries, but their lifespan decreases because of their battery performance time-wise.

 To overcome this problem, researchers decided to develop a new monitoring device.
-So, they have developed this Tattoo-like skin health monitor device, which works without a battery.
+So, they have created this Tattoo-like skin health monitor device, which works without a battery.

-The key to powering the new device was capturing the small amount of energy emitted by a smartphone or tablet.
+The key to powering the new device was capturing the small amount of energy emitted by smartphones or tablets.
 This makes use of near-field communications (NFC).
-NFC is a technology that employs electromagnetic induction between antennae inside of portable devices.
-Radio frequencies used to deliver information.
-This may use as an energy source by making the use of a battery unnecessary.
+NFC is a technology that employs electromagnetic induction between antennae inside portable devices.
+Radio frequencies are used to deliver information.
+This may be used as an energy source by making a battery unnecessary.

 Key features of Tattoo-like skin health monitor device: